surfer190/fixes/keycloak/keycloak-essential.md

 It can verify offline or in a less trusted environment you can always ask keycloak to verify the token.
 Many requests to keycloak verification.

 Microservices - when your service needs to call another service

+## Keycloak Gatekeeper

+Not all applications support OpenID Connect, gatekeeper is a OIDC compatible reverse proxy.

 ## Use Cases